 For these reasons Swan Mountain Outfitters takes only two hunters to each of our areas on our archery elk hunts in any of our “archery only” designated areas for three 7-day sessions.
 Even though the season is longer, we focus soley on the time frame before, during and after the rut to maximize our opportunity.
 Our archery elk hunters will actually hunt 5 days, with the rest of the time spent getting to and from the area.

 We utilize a spike camp, and are so finicky about scent control and noise that we don’t burn fires or have the comforts of our typical hunting camps – its all about getting archers their elk.
+But make no mistake about it, these are mountain based hunts and very physically demanding.

 Our archery elk hunts are the first to book up, and we typically have been booked two years in advance, so don’t wait!

 Our back country or wilderness elk hunts are guided elk hunts into the Bob Marshall Wilderness.
 These are among the most rugged Montana elk hunts, and we often describe them as extreme hunts or the ultimate free chase elk hunt.
 Elk hunters are treated to waking up to the sound of bugling.
 Montana wilderness elk hunts are operated in earlier hunting seasons, so we are able to offer a rifle hunt for elk during the rut.
 Many of our elk hunters also bring a bow so they can archery elk hunt in the surrounding area.
 Multi weapon hunts are popular with elk hunters that like to maximize their opportunity.
-There are opportunities for trophy mule deer and black bear in combination with the elk hunts.
+There are opportunities for mule deer and black bear in combination with the elk hunts.

 View Our Hunting Picture Slide Show!